Spanish Healthcare Interpreter I - PRN

 - Proactively responds to requests for language access in a healthcare setting.
 This includes but is not limited to: In-person interpreting, telephone interpreting, video interpreting, basic translation.

 - Leverages the use of technology, as needed, to deliver services in a variety of different modalities.
 Troubleshoots basic application issues with software and customer as needed.

 - Maintains relationships with internal customers and makes key decisions regarding appropriate interpreter modalities.
 Strives to contain costs at all times and leverages vendor relationships as needed.

 - Faithfully interprets information regarding the patient’s and family’s healthcare needs.
 Scenarios may include patient education, appointments, discharge instructions, procedures, emergency encounters, assessments, etc.

 - Serves as a conduit to interpret as accurately and concisely as possible while considering cultural implications and idiomatic language differences.

 - Acts as a cultural broker by educating caregivers on the understanding of patient’s culture in relationship to healthcare.

-Walk requires walking, standing, sitting, lifting, and reaching.
+Work requires walking, standing, sitting, lifting, and reaching.
 Must lift a minimum of 10 pounds to shoulder height.
 Must speak English and foreign language in simple, understandable terms, and have an intact sense of sight and hearing.
 Must be mobile throughout entire healthcare system.
-Must be able to deliver language access via in-person, telephone and video remote modalities
+Must be able to deliver language access via in-person, telephone, and video remote modalities.